Do you have stray cats that hang around your house? Do you often wish they wouldn’t?

 This is definitely a reason to invest in keeping a barn cat around.
 If you have a homestead or a barn, then you have bugs.

-So if you’d like to keep those bugs at a minimum, then a barn cat could potentially help you with that.
+If you’d like to keep those bugs at a minimum, then a barn cat could potentially help you with that.
 Most cats enjoy hunting and killing their prey.

 Well, bugs fall into that category.
 So if you are being overrun with pests, then a barn cat could potentially fix that issue for you.